 - Winter markets happen on Saturday evenings from August – May

 - Enjoy sunsets in style as you dine on delicious food next to the blue ocean waters

-Proving a great atmosphere in summer and winter are the Scarborough Sunset Markets.
-Explore over 40 stalls full of amazing food and crafts, from amazing Greek doughnuts and warm Moroccan soups to homemade fudge and handcrafted jewelry.
+The Scarborough Sunset Markets provide a great atmosphere through both summer and winter.
+Come and explore over 40 stalls full of amazing food and crafts, from amazing Greek doughnuts and warm Moroccan soups to homemade fudge and handcrafted jewelry.
 Warm up by the fire and roast some marshmallows while you watch the sun go down to the sounds of local DJs.

 Perth City Farm – Farmer’s Market